 All ADT systems must be professionally installed and, unfortunately, you’ll be charged a one-time $99 installation fee for this service.
 Honeywell, on the other hand, does not install any of its own systems.
 Instead, their authorized dealers will offer you professional installation at a price point they determine is fitting.
 Luckily, you might have the option to install the system completely on your own, depending on the equipment involved and the dealer’s requirements (a relief for you DIYers).

 Did You Know: ADT owns and runs six monitoring centers for your convenience.
-We find this pretty impressive as Honeywell does not have any of their own monitoring stations.
+These monitoring centers are complete mirrors of each other, so that in case one is unable to operate, the others can take over.
+This is called redundancy, and we find this pretty impressive as Honeywell does not have any of their own monitoring stations.
 To receive monitoring services through Honeywell, you must go instead through a third-party provider.

 Top Features and Tech of ADT and Honeywell

 If you’re anything like us, you get excited about the latest innovations and tech developments, especially as it relates to the realm of home security.
 Both ADT and Honeywell offer some of the newest and coolest features in the industry, and we think you may be surprised to learn about some of the top benefits you can expect from each system.

 ADT Features and Tech

 By far, ADT is the industry leader when it comes to home security.
 They offer not only equipment sales and installation, but also service packages (six total) from a QuickConnect option to a Family one.

 Each security system package through ADT consists of a control panel, an indoor alert system, and a single touchpad that controls features throughout the home.

 - High-Quality Equipment: As a leader in the home security industry, you can count on ADT to use the most modern and innovative equipment available to create your system.